nyorain/rvg/README.md

 - [ ] window decorations/integrate with tabs
 - [ ] graph widget, e.g. for frametimes
 - [ ] drag and drop stuff (not sure if needed at all)
-- [ ] helper for non-convex shapes (in vgv: stencil buffer? or decomposition?)
+- [ ] helper for non-convex shapes (in rvg: stencil buffer? or decomposition?)